liturner/boscop-server/README.md

 # Introduction

-BOSCOP is a project producing a set of products aimed at supplying the organizational structure of emergency deployments with more up to date and use full information in a centralised presentation, from decentralised sources.
+BOSCOP is a project producing a set of products aimed at supplying the organizational structure of emergency deployments with more up to date and usefull information in a centralised presentation, from decentralised sources.

 The key features include: